Shelery/odin-rock-paper-scissors/README.md

     The problem was, that - I suspect due to scoping -, when playRound returned, it didn't globally update the points.
 It also didn't work with limiting rounds.

-    My solution was including endGame function into playRound, which uses the local(?[not sure about whether it is the proper terminology in this case) values of computerPoints and playerPoints, thus makes it easy to keep track of them and also stop the game when rounds reach 5.
+  My solution was including endGame function into playRound, which uses the local (?[not sure about whether it is the proper terminology in this case) values of computerPoints and playerPoints, thus makes it easy to keep track of them and also stop the game when rounds reach 5.

+### Possible research topics
+-     let / var / "nothing"  when declaring a variable
+  - possible consequences
+  - when to use them
+- function vs. function call